Adoption Disclosure Services

 Adopted adults, a minor adopted person with the written consent of an adoptive parent, adoptive parents, birth parents, birth grandparents, an adult birth sibling of an adopted adult, an adult sibling of birth parents and adult children of deceased adopted adults can apply.

-Copies of birth registration and adoption orders can not be provided by a Children’s Aid Society.
-(Post adoption birth information)
+Copies of birth registration and adoption orders can not be provided (post adoption birth information).

 Protecting your privacy

 Adopted adults and birth parents also have the option to protect the privacy of their post adoption birth information.
 Adopted adults and birth parents can:

 - file a notice of contact preference to specify how they would like to be contacted

 - file a no contact notice if they do not want to be contacted, but are willing to have their identifying information released